This briefing note is also available as a PDF

 - if the beneficiary(ies) are minors and/or vulnerable or incapacitated

-Try our interactive tool to determine who is potentially liable for income tax on the chargeable event gain.
-This tool does not cover the taxation of:
+A flowchart showing who is potentially liable is on the following page.
+This flowchart does not cover the taxation of:

 - Personal Injury Trusts